dockur/windows/readme.md

   Replace the example path `/var/win` with the desired storage folder.

+* ### How do I share files with the host?

+  Open File Explorer and click on the Network section, you will see a computer called `host.lan`, double-click it and it will show a folder called `Data`.

+  Inside this folder you can access any files that are placed in `/storage/shared` (see above) on the host.

 * ### How do I install a custom image?

   In order to download a custom ISO image, start a clean container with the URL specified in the `VERSION` environment variable: